Establish thy word to thy servant, in thy fear.

 Luke 1, 38

-God could only have coerced Mary to say Yes if He did not know for certain what her reply would be or if He knew she would say No. There is nothing glorious about God imposing His will on anyone created in His image and acting like a benevolent tyrant or a patroniser.
+God could only have coerced Mary to say Yes if He did not know for certain what her reply would be or if He knew she would say No. There is nothing glorious about God imposing His will on anyone created in His image and acting like a benevolent tyrant or a patronizer.
 And, of course, God sent His Son into the world because of His absolute love for us, not because He had to.
-A Calvinist might tell us that God decreed (determined) Adam should sin so that the Son could save the Elect from the bondage of sin and damnation for the glory of God.
-However, we in turn must freely reciprocate our heavenly Father’s love by being obedient to Him if we hope to be saved and make our eternal dwelling with Him as He desires.
+A Calvinist will tell us that God decreed Adam should sin so that the Son could save the Elect from the bondage of sin and damnation for the glory of God.
+We, in turn, must freely reciprocate our heavenly Father’s love by being obedient to Him if we hope to be saved and make our eternal dwelling with Him as He desires.

 At the Annunciation, Mary led our way to God in the order of grace by helping make our pilgrimage of faith possible.
 By her free consent to be the mother of our Lord and Saviour, Christ came into the world to save us from our sins and to exemplify in his humanity what we must do to be saved in concurrence with his own spiritual disposition.
 Without free will, we couldn’t possibly possess the supernatural virtues that justify the soul before God and unite it to Him.
 Fortunately for us, Mary did.